Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Experiments

 \subsection{Tuning pre-trained models}

-Now we turn to the second part of the proposed paradigm: tuning pre-trained models.
-As mentioned earlier in Section~\ref{sec:tuning_ptms}, most academic researchers care little about the practical constraints of deployed models, therefore they can use the best ranked (according to the LogME value) PTM straightforward.
-This paper is concerned about the practical usage scenario, where computational constraints require us to use a specific PTM but we still want to leverage the knowledge from other PTMs in the pre-trained model hub.
+This section turns to the second part of the proposed paradigm: tuning pre-trained models.
+As mentioned in Section~\ref{sec:tuning_ptms}, most academic researchers are not constrained by the inference cost of deployed models, and they can use the best-ranked (according to the LogME value) PTM straightforwardly.
+This paper is concerned with the practical usage scenario, where computational constraints require us to use a specific PTM but we still want to leverage the knowledge from other PTMs in the pre-trained model hub.

-Experiments in this section are designed to compare three methods of tuning multiple PTMs: the knowledge distillation approach, the Zoo-tuning approach and the proposed B-Tuning.
-We first conduct experiments with multiple homogeneous PTMs where three methods are applicable, then dive into the practical case of multiple heterogeneous PTMs.
+The experiments in this section are designed to compare three methods of tuning multiple PTMs: the knowledge distillation approach, the Zoo-tuning approach and the proposed B-Tuning method.
+We first conduct experiments with multiple homogeneous PTMs where all three methods are applicable, then we dive into the practical case of multiple heterogeneous PTMs.
+By default, the temperature scaling hyper-parameter $t$ is set to $0.1$ in Equation~\ref{LBayesian}.